Betty Cooper: Relationships

 She had a friendship with an elderly woman named Lydia Wyndham, whom she found when doing research about World War I. With this acquaintance, Betty got to know an accomplished writer and poet with a sharp mind (and a sad past—Betty's research had turned up a beau of Ms. Wyndham's who was killed in combat), but after a while, Ms. Wyndham herself died.

 At times, Betty is seen to have a close friendship with Cheryl Blossom, especially in Cheryl's own title.
 However, at other times, Betty and Veronica regard the seductive Cheryl as a threat because she tries to lure Archie away from them, and the two best friends unite against Cheryl to protect their interests.
 Jason Blossom, Cheryl's twin brother, is sometimes seen to have a genuine interest in Betty, which makes Archie jealous.

 In the late '90s, Betty started dating Adam Chisholm.
 It was thought by some people that Betty had chosen Adam over Archie.
 This event made Archie jealous and he concentrated his attention on Betty, ignoring Veronica, as he always does when he thinks someone else may take Betty away from him.
 Though in actuality, Adam has rarely been seen in the stories after that story arc, and Betty has continued to prefer Archie.

 Career

 Betty enjoys writing and keeps a diary that is featured in the series Betty's Diary.
 She wants to be a famous writer someday, an aspiration that her teacher Miss Grundy approves of and encourages.
 She submits her work to writing magazines and has been published a number of times.
 She once got to be an intern for a fashion magazine but ended up modeling as well.
 At the same time, she takes various types of employment, including some work as a mechanic, which is also a career that she is interested in.
 In some stories she finds employment as an assistant teacher at the local elementary school.
 Betty is also a well-known babysitter and baker.

 Reception

 In 2011, Betty Cooper was ranked 66th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list written by Brent Frankenhoff.

+In a 2016 character profile, IGN described Betty as an "eager-to-please, wholesome and studious" girl with a "super-crush on longtime best bud, Archie.".